MSGW2018/A6/knowledge-generation/ordering-digital-disorder.md

 ## What can I do to be sure this doesn't happen to me?

-As the cases of digital disorders are on the rise, here are some tips to keep yourself safe.
+As the cases of digital disorders are on the rise, here there are some tips to keep yourself safe.
-* Create areas and make times when you do not use technology.
+* Create areas and times when you do not use technology.
 * Keep balance and moderation in your technology use.
 * Never sleep with your phone or tablet in your bed or on your bedside table.
 * Invest in new games which do not use technology.